Sancho-M/PC_Sensors2Modbus/README.md

 ### ⚠️ Attention

-After making changes to the configuration,
-"click the reload utility" option in the tray.
+After making changes to the configuration, click the "reload utility" option in the tray.